micmejia/bible-dump/NKJV/John/John 8.md

 Jesus said to them, "Most assuredly, I say to you, before Abraham was, I AM."

 ###### 59
-Then they took up stones to throw at Him; but Jesus hid Himself and went out of the temple, going[^p] through the midst of them, and so passed by.
+Then they took up stones to throw at Him; but Jesus hid Himself and went out of the temple, going through the midst of them, and so passed by.